Branch: Army Intelligence Service (AIS)

 Although we hadn’t been allocated ammo at Fort Riley we did get a double beer and soda ration while in Vietnam, one from the Division and another from our senior 303rd ASA Battalion at Long Bien.
 Somehow we neglected to inform either the Division or the 303rd Battalion that we were getting double rations of those valued commodities.
 We used the extra ration to “purchase” more comfortable living for our men.
 Being that the Division’s Supply and Construction unit’s soldiers valued beer and soda, we traded our extra liquid rations for needed pallets of lumber, 2×4’s, plywood, roofing, nails etc, all directed toward building a substantial operations building for housing our twenty-four hour per day intelligence gathering operation.
 We equipped that building with the air-conditioners, wiring and plumbing we had purchased in Junction City and brought with us.
 We also swapped a pallet of beer and soda for a half-hour of work by a big-cat operator who scooped out our mess hall’s cesspool in an amazing display of big equipment handling, skill and daring; work which would have taken a dozen or more of our men a week to complete with hand shovels, entrenching tools and copious sweat and blisters.
 The men expressed much gratitude for that trade.
 While still in Junction City, one of our officers located used water coolers for sale there, you may recall the kind of cooler where you step on a floor pedal and the cold water spurts out at a spout, about chest level high.
 A few days after our operations area was completed in mid- February of 1967, General Eckhardt, the 9th’s CG, was invited over to see our facility.
 He walked from the heat of his operations center into our cool building, tried the cold water fountain, and turned to his XO and said, “Get me air-conditioning and a water cooler, too.” ” Yes, Sir,” said his XO.
 I understand both were flown in from Hawaii and installed within a week.

 Our 335th Company had a great E-7 mess sergeant.
 I first encountered him while an EM in the ASA student battalion at Fort Devens.
-He was a wheeler-dealer and somehow, by hook or crook, got us wonderful food while requiring culinary perfection of his staff.
-We really liked that guy.
-He got us swordfish steaks on a number of occasions and they wouldn’t have been better prepared in a fine restaurant.
+He was a wheeler-dealer and got us wonderful food while requiring culinary perfection of his staff.
+We really liked him.
+He secured swordfish steaks for the mess hall on several occasions; they wouldn’t have been better prepared in a fine restaurant.
 However it evolved, he was reassigned from Fort Devens to the 335th ASA Company at Fort Riley, headed for Vietnam.
-I wondered if he’d been caught up in something and given the “opportunity” of finishing his career as a mess sergeant in Vietnam.
-In any case, we were fortunate to have him there.
+We were fortunate to have him finish his Army career with the 335th.

 Because of the kind of unit we were, we needed lots of CONEX containers to ship all of our highly classified equipment to Vietnam.
 All of those CONEX containers were marked “CLASSIFIED EQUIPMENT” and sealed so that no unauthorized person could even look inside…look inside and see the beautiful refrigerator-freezer, the air-conditioners or Maytag washers, etc. Some 335th ASA officer had convinced the powers that be that we needed all of those CONEX containers because we had to unload all of our sophisticated and highly classified electronic equipment from their racks in the communications huts so that they could be safely transported to Vietnam… in separate CONEX containers.
 We got the extra CONEX containers and the sophisticated equipment stayed locked in their racks in position in the equipment huts.
 Once in Vietnam, our men benefited with cooler working environments and clean clothes.
 Granted, our men at Bear Cat didn’t suffer the rigors that most infantrymen dealt with in the field but I applauded their ingenuity to make life better.
 Our ASA men at the Brigade and Battalion levels lived much like the infantrymen beside them.
 In Vietnam our platoons worked twelve hours on and twelve off.